Ann Copestake

 Research interests

 Ann’s research area is computational linguistics and Natural Language Processing, which is a branch of Artificial Intelligence.
-She sees this as fundamentally involving the development of formal computer models of human languages (or, more precisely, models of some aspects of human languages), rather than being guided by any particular application, although her work has been used in real-world contexts.
+Her work involves the development of formal computer models of human languages (or, more precisely, models of some aspects of human languages), rather than being guided by any particular application, although her work has been used in real-world contexts.
+Her current focus is on the use of interdisciplinary approaches to better understand recent developments in AI, especially Large Language Models (LLMs).

-In conjunction with DELPH-IN, an informal international consortium, she has developed software which has been used to develop formal computational accounts of the syntax and compositional semantics of many different languages.
-Her current research mainly concerns the development of models of semantics which are compatible with broad-coverage computational processing (parsing and generation).
+In conjunction with DELPH-IN, an informal international consortium, Ann has developed software that has been used to develop formal computational accounts of the syntax and compositional semantics of many different languages.
+Much of her own research has concerned the development of models of semantics that are compatible with broad-coverage computational processing (parsing and generation) and with distributional semantics.

-Ann became Head of the Department of Computer Science and Technology on 1 May 2018, an exciting, challenging and complex role.
+Ann was Head of the Department of Computer Science and Technology from May 2018 to September 2023, an exciting, challenging and complex role.